wulab/poolrank/README.md

 	$ ruby pool.rb show company.yml
 	$ ruby pool.rb standings /path/to/file/pool.yml

+Or, specify a URL that returns YAML content:

+	$ ruby pool.rb show https://gist.github.com/raw/4418643

-PoolRank will read tournament data from that file instead of the default `pool.yml`.
+This will tell PoolRank to read tournament data from given source instead of the default `pool.yml`.
+In this mode, the program will behave as a read-only client and expect match results to be present in the source.

 License
 -------